dlion/domenicoluciani/_posts/2025-10-20-you-are-doing-your-team-retrospective-wrong.md

 ### Anonymous Cards and Votes 🃏

 Some people in the team have more influence than others, and this can easily harm a retro meeting.
-Within a team there are multiple dynamics and we have to always remember that those dynamics influence how we interact and work with each other.
+Within a team there are multiple dynamics, and we have always to remember that those dynamics influence how we interact and work with each other.
+So, to avoid having this hidden influence within our meeting, the vote should be anonymous.